Internet outage latest | Airlines, businesses hit by global technology disruption

 In the U.S., the FAA said the airlines United, American, Delta and Allegiant had all been grounded.

+Director of Tourism of Thailand, the country’s tourism authority, told state broadcaster Thai PBS the issue was with Navitaire, an e-commerce platform for air travel, and up to six airports had been affected.

-In Germany, flights at Berlin-Brandenburg Airport were halted for several hours from Friday morning due to check-in problems, while some flights were cancelled.
-An airport spokeswoman said flights resumed after 10 a.m..
+In Germany, flights at Berlin-Brandenburg Airport were halted for several hours from Friday morning because of check-in problems, while some flights were canceled.
+An airport spokeswoman said flights resumed after 10 a.m.
 Issues were also reported in the busy European hubs of Amsterdam, Zurich and Rome.

 Baltic container hub in Poland suspends business